Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Conclusion

 \section{Conclusion}

 We introduced a framework for learning an RL policy capable of following arbitrary footstep plans along straight and curved paths.
 The same policy is also able to traverse stairs, walk backwards, turn in place, and stand still.
-The transition between the different modes can be achieved simply by modulating the observed target footsteps.
-We demonstrate that our technique can be applied to 2 different simulated robots - HRP-5P and JVRC-1, with reasonable amount of hyperparameter tuning.
+Transition between the different modes can be achieved simply by modulating the observed target footsteps.
+We demonstrate that our technique can be applied to 2 different simulated robots - HRP-5P and JVRC-1.

 It is important to note that our proposed approach is distinct from blind locomotion.
 On the real robot, we expect the RL policy to be used in conjunction with an external footstep planner which in turn relies on exteroceptive measurements to plan a step sequence.
 The footstep planner is expected to draw out steps while considering the terrain, obstacles, start and goal positions and the steps are fed into the closed-loop controller responsible for balancing and walking.
 We believe that the methods presented in this work form a crucial milestone for real robot deployment in the future.